A faster algorithm for Vertex Cover parameterized by solution size

 \section{A simple branching algorithm}

-We now describe our first branching algorithm for vertex cover.
-As discussed earlier, the measure is a piecewise-linear function of $k$ and $\mu$.
-It is more convenient to describe it in terms of multiple self-contained ``mini-algorithms,'' with \emph{linear} measure functions.
-As a starting point, we can describe the first algorithm:
+We now describe our first branching algorithm for vertex cover, where the measure is a piecewise-linear function of $k$ and $\mu$.
+It is more convenient to describe this in terms of multiple self-contained ``mini-algorithms,'' with \emph{linear} measure functions.